 A mysterious dot on the desert landscape, the ghost town of Chacabuco is a decidedly eerie place.
 More than 7,000 employees and their families lived here when the Oficina Chacabuco (a company mining town that was made a national monument in 1971) was in operation between 1922 and 1944.

 Today you'll find tiny houses, their tin roofs flapping in the wind and their walls collapsing.
-You can wander through many of the abandoned and restored buildings and take a look inside the theater, which has been restored to the way it looked when this was a boomtown.
+You can wander through many of the abandoned and restored buildings and take a look inside the theater, which has been restored to its previous appearance as a boomtown.